ChrisCayabyab/SPREADSHEET-BUDGET-PLANNING-AND-MONITORING/README.md

 That pushed me to take budgeting seriously—not just to manage my money better, but also to improve my financial habits.

 I started by creating a simple budgeting spreadsheet tailored to my needs.
-Over several months, I kept tweaking and improving it until it became the fully automated tool it is today.
+Over several months, I tweaked and improved it until it became a fully automated tool.
-It's a personal project that grew alongside my journey in financial literacy and spreadsheet skills.
+It's a personal project that grew alongside my financial literacy and spreadsheet skills journey.

 🧮 **Dynamic Budgeting Spreadsheet (Google Sheets)**
 A fully automated personal budgeting tool made in Google Sheets—no pivot tables or scripts needed!